About This Guide

 Getting Employees Set Up with the App

 Once you've added employees, you must set them up with the Pro mobile app.
-You can send app invitations via text message using the supervisor mobile app or by email from your online account.
+You can send app invitations via text message using the supervisor mobile app or by email from the admin website.
 You can track which employees have downloaded the app by checking the App Registered column on the People list view screen.

 📜Article to review (includes video): How to Send Invitations to New Employees